African Drumming Class Ticket – Beginners

 Our classes run simultaneously at our St Kilda studio and online.

-When you purchase a cycle, you receive 10% off both online and in-store.
+When you purchase a series of classes, you receive 10% off both online and in-store.

 Want to gift someone a djembe class?
 Buy a voucher here.